DevOpsBootcamp/website/source/databases.rst

     The catch is that your data must be *well structured* by a schema.
 You can't just dump data into a database, the data must first be defined in a *schema* and inserted to fit in that schema.
-That is almost always a worth-while tradeoff when dealing with *big data*.
+That is almost always a worth-while trade-off when dealing with *big data*.

 Concurrent Read/Writes